search instagram arrow-down

 UPDATE: 12/3/2019

 I’m back in Texas again, on the Gulf Coast at Mustang Island State Park near Corpus Christi, with plans to be here for at least a couple of months as I try and get some writing done on book #7, the third and last (I think) book in The Redemption Wall series.
-I seem to write well when I’m near the coast due in part I believe in having a substantial amount of saltwater in my veins from years on and in the water.
-If you haven’t already joined me on Facebook, do so by clicking on the link here and LIKING the page to keep updated on this book’s progress as well as any new short stories I may add to this site.
+I write well near the coast because I partly believe in having a substantial amount of saltwater in my veins for years on and in the water.
+If you haven’t joined me on Facebook, do so by clicking on the link here and LIKING the page to keep updated on this book’s progress and any new short stories I may add to this site.

 20191201_161259

-Soon I will reveal the title of the new novel, but for now, I’ll hold onto it until I get a little farther along in the story.
-I appreciate all the testimonials and short story reviews you post on Amazon and FB so keep them coming.
+Soon, I will reveal the new novel’s title, but for now, I’ll hold onto it until I get a little farther along in the story.
+I appreciate all the testimonials and short story reviews you post on Amazon and FB, so keep them coming.
 Every writer likes to know their story has meant something to the reader.

 20191201_144909